Columbia Lions play the Hofstra Pride on 6-game win streak - WTOP News

 New York; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Columbia heads into a matchup against Hofstra as winners of six straight games.
+BOTTOM LINE: Columbia will look to keep its six-game win streak intact when the Lions take on Hofstra.

-The Lions have gone 4-0 in home games.
-Columbia is fifth in the Ivy League scoring 81.0 points while shooting 50.4% from the field.
+The Lions have gone 4-0 at home.
+Columbia averages 81.0 points while outscoring opponents by 15.9 points per game.

-The Pride have gone 2-3 away from home.
-Hofstra is fifth in the CAA scoring 77.9 points per game and is shooting 46.0%.
+The Pride are 2-3 on the road.
+Hofstra ranks third in the CAA with 15.1 assists per game led by Preston Edmead averaging 5.9.

-Columbia averages 8.9 made 3-pointers per game, 2.0 more made shots than the 6.9 per game Hofstra gives up.
-Hofstra averages 8.4 made 3-pointers per game this season, 1.8 more made shots on average than the 6.6 per game Columbia gives up.
+Columbia makes 50.4% of its shots from the field this season, which is 10.1 percentage points higher than Hofstra has allowed to its opponents (40.3%).
+Hofstra has shot at a 46.0% rate from the field this season, 6.3 percentage points above the 39.7% shooting opponents of Columbia have averaged.

-TOP PERFORMERS: Kenny Noland is scoring 17.0 points per game with 1.9 rebounds and 3.1 assists for the Lions.
-Blair Thompson is averaging 10.5 points and 6.1 rebounds while shooting 50.0%.
+TOP PERFORMERS: Kenny Noland is shooting 47.5% and averaging 17.0 points for the Lions.
+Blair Thompson is averaging 10.5 points.

-Cruz Davis is averaging 19 points and 5.3 assists for the Pride.
-Preston Edmead is averaging 14.9 points.
+Cruz Davis is shooting 41.3% from beyond the arc with 2.4 made 3-pointers per game for the Pride, while averaging 19 points and 5.3 assists.
+Edmead is averaging 14.9 points and 5.9 assists.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.